 Lying and manipulation are hallmarks of abusive relationships.
-Whether that relationship is romantic, professional, or casual, intentionally misleading someone is highly destructive to their self-esteem.
-Gaslighting, a form of manipulation, is common in many toxic relationships.
-Learning what gaslighting is can help you recognize toxic, even dangerous, behavior in your relationships.
-After escaping an emotionally abusive relationshipexamples of gaslighting, how to confront gaslighting, you may find mental health treatment helps to get back on your feet.Â
+Intentionally misleading someone is highly destructive to their self-esteem.
+Gaslighting, an example of manipulation, is common in many toxic relationships.
+Learn from the gaslighting examples in this article and how this knowledge can help you recognize dangerous behavior in your relationships and the consequences.
+After escaping an emotionally abusive relationship, mental health therapy programs can help you get back on your feet.

 What Is Gaslighting?

-The term gaslighting comes from the 1944 film Gaslight, in which a man tries to make his wife believe she is losing her mind by making small changes in their home and then denying that they ever happened.
+The term gaslighting comes from the 1944 film “Gaslight,” in which a man tries to make his wife believe she is losing her mind by making small changes in their home and denying that they ever happened.
+Today, we use the term gaslighting to describe someone who tries to manipulate another person by making them question their reality.

-Examples of Gaslighting Behavior
+Effects of Gaslighting

+Gaslighting can have several harmful effects on the victim.
 Some of the most common effects of gaslighting include:

 - Anxiety